MitchMedeiros/walk-forward-optimization-app/README.md

 # Overview
 This README provides an overview of the app's functionalities and additional steps necessary to recreate it for yourself.
+You should already have Python and a virtual environment setup.

 ## Installation
 TA-Lib is used in this app and requires some manual installation if you want to run the app locally.
 This is because the TA-Lib Python library serves only as a compatibility layer for the original TA-Lib library, which must be properly installed before running `pip install ta-lib`.
 For Linux you can follow the steps below.
-For Mac a similar procedure can be followed see [installing TA-Lib without Homebrew](https://medium.com/@mkstz/install-ta-lib-without-homebrew-61f57a63c06d).
+For Mac, a similar procedure can be followed see: [Installing TA-Lib without Homebrew](https://medium.com/@mkstz/install-ta-lib-without-homebrew-61f57a63c06d).

 ### Ta-Lib Installation for Linux: